 3. Take advantage of office hours

 If you’re having trouble with a concept or topic, your professors can help.
-Stop by during their office hours or email questions to your professor to understand the class material better, gain helpful study tips on how to prepare for your exams, and create a relationship with your instructor that could lead to a valuable mentorship.
+Stop by during their office hours or email questions to your professor to understand the class material better, gain helpful study tips on how to prepare for your exams or write a better essay.
+You will also create a relationship with your instructor that could lead to a valuable mentorship.

 TIP: If it’s written on the board, add it to your notes.
 It just might be on the test.

 One of the top study tips for college students includes rewriting important facts, concepts, and definitions on flashcards.
 Flashcards also let you quiz yourself without the help of others.
 Digital flashcards and study apps are another way to organize and review the material.